hemantpro/noderestapi/README.md

 ## Dockerize the WebServer API
 - Confirm you are in the root of project directory
 - Create an docker image based on the Dockerfile

 `
 Docker build -t "hg/gist" .
 `
-- Create and Start a container based on the image
+- Create and Start the container based on the image

  `
  Docker run -d --name "hg_gist_server" -p 8080:8080 hg/gist
 `